Jun 02 , 2022

 Access Control Wristbands

 For supreme versatility and on-the-go building access, proximity wristbands are the wave of the future.
-They look like a regular wristband, made of sturdy blue material that conceals an access key fob.
+They look like a regular wristband, made of waterproof silicon that securely protects the T5577 26 bit chip inside.
+These wristbands are tough enough to be worn while playing aggressive sports and are a perfect solution for pool access and beach access locks.
 If you operate a bustling facility with lots of coming and going, wristbands make building access quick and easy.

 Wristbands are popular choices for fitness centers, as well as dormitories and other college campus areas with high foot traffic.
 The RFID technology concealed inside the wristband holds critical information about the wearer.
 With that information, you can authorize their wristband to open some buildings—but not others.
 Much like other access control technology, wristbands are highly customizable.